readium/architecture/proposals/006-content-protection.md

 #### `ContentProtection` Interface

-Bridge between a Content Protection technology and the Streamer.
+Bridge between a Content Protection technology and the Readium toolkit.

 Its responsibilities are to: